Rights and Responsibilities

 Students have the right to appeal certain decisions to the University Appeals Committee, to express legitimate concerns and complaints, and to have them considered through fair and transparent processes.
-The Academic progress webpage and the Misconduct webpage provide further information about the University's appeals processes.
-The Student concerns and complaints webpage provides information about how to raise your concerns or to lodge a formal complaint.
+The Academic progress webpage and the Student integrity webpage provide further information about the University's appeals processes.
+The Student Complaints webpage provides information about how to raise your concerns or to lodge a formal complaint.

 Deakin's Disability Resource Centre (DRC) promotes inclusion and access, and provides information and services for students with a disability, health or mental health condition that affects their study or participation in university life.